-During the three and six months ended April 29, 2018 and April 30, 2017, gross realized gains and losses on investments were not material.
+During the three and six months ended April 28, 2019 and April 29, 2018, gross realized gains and losses on investments for these periods were not material.

-As of April 29, 2018 and October 29, 2017, gross unrealized losses related to Applied's investment portfolio were not material.
-Applied regularly reviews its investment portfolio to identify and evaluate investments that have indications of possible impairment.
+As of April 28, 2019, and October 28, 2018, gross unrealized losses related to Applied's debt investment portfolio were not material.
+Applied regularly reviews its debt investment portfolio to identify and evaluate investments that have indications of possible impairment.
 Factors considered in determining whether an unrealized loss is considered to be temporary, or other-than-temporary and therefore impaired, include: the length of time and extent to which fair value has been lower than the cost basis; the financial condition, credit quality and near-term prospects of the investee; and whether it is more likely than not that Applied will be required to sell the security prior to recovery.

-Generally, the contractual terms of investments in marketable securities do not permit settlement at prices less than the amortized cost of the investments.
-Applied determined that the gross unrealized losses on its marketable fixed-income securities as of April 29, 2018 and April 30, 2017 were temporary in nature and therefore it did not recognize any impairment of its marketable fixed-income securities during the three and six months ended April 29, 2018 or April 30, 2017.
-Impairment charges on equity investments in privately-held companies during the three and six months ended April 29, 2018 and April 30, 2017 were not material.
+Applied determined that the gross unrealized losses on its marketable fixed-income securities as of April 28, 2019 and April 29, 2018 were temporary in nature and therefore it did not recognize any impairment of its marketable fixed-income securities during the three and six months ended April 28, 2019 or April 29, 2018.
+Impairment charges on equity investments in privately-held companies during the three and six months ended April 28, 2019 and April 29, 2018 were not material.
 These impairment charges are included in interest and other income, net in the Consolidated Condensed Statement of Operations.